|Other Names||Rohann's Revenge|

 The Forging of the Blade

-That same day Rohann delivered the crystal and headed for his Wizards Guild.
+Rohann delivered the crystal to the Duke and that same day, left Myredor forever.
+He traveled north, back to his home city of Tal-Athon. it was there that he had first learned magic.
+Several days later, he arrived at Tal-Athona dn went straight to the Wizards Guild, his old guild which he knew well.
 There he began work on a weapon of great power.
 Working for weeks with little sleep he continued like a man possessed.
-Travelling to a distant and wondrous city, he obtained a supply of Ebony Mithril.
+He obtained a supply of Ebony Mithril with which to forge the weapon.
 Opening a gate to some dark corner of the multiverse, he entered and soon return dragging a farastu demon into this world.
 Shutting himself up in his workroom, high up in the Guild Tower, he worked alone, not even letting the other wizards in.
 As he forged the blade, the molten metal poured into the mold like liquid night.
 Throughout the night he poured his magic into the blade.
 As was required to focus the magic of a weapon, he stabbed the imprisoned farastu with the newly made blade and let the dagger feast on the beasts heart blood.
 Finally, as the first glimmer of light reddened the east sky, he prayed to many gods, to gods of magic, gods of death..
 He prayed for guidance, for power.
 He prayed for revenge.

 As dawn lit the tower, no sound issued forth from the chamber.
 As the wizards and apprentices went about their daily routines, all was quiet in Rohanns workroom at the top of the tower.
 The wizards began to wonder what had happened.
 And they began to worry.
 Not wanting to interrupt the delicate process of magic item creation, they scanned the room with divination spells.
 Strangely, no divination spells would work.
 The door was sealed with magic and it took five wizards together to breach the chamber.